What Does "Grounds For Divorce" Mean? Strategies To Work Through Marriage Issues

 Please note that this article only provides a general overview of grounds for divorce and cannot replace professional legal advice.
 If you’re considering a divorce or simply want to learn more about divorce law in your state, please contact a licensed legal professional.

-If you’re struggling in your marriage and learning more about grounds for divorce, you may be wondering what this legal term means for you, as well as your partner, potential children, and anyone else in your family.
+If you’re struggling in your marriage and learning more about grounds for divorce, you may be wondering what this legal term means for you, as well as your partner, potential children (in terms of child custody), and anyone else in your family.

-Both legally and emotionally, divorce cases can become complicated – which is why it’s best to meet with an attorney and review your options before deciding between a fault and no-fault divorce.
+Both legally and emotionally, divorce cases can become complicated – which is why it’s best to meet with a family law attorney and review your options before deciding between a fault and no-fault divorce.

 Before divorce: Five strategies to strengthen your marriage